Pylons/deform/docs/basics.rst

   of form controls.

-- It must be willing to catch a :exc:`deform.ValidationFailure` exception and rerender the form if there were validation errors.
+- It must be willing to catch a :exc:`deform.ValidationFailure` exception and re-render the form if there were validation errors.

 For example, using the :term:`WebOb` API for the above tasks, and the ``form`` object we created earlier, such a dance might look like this: